UBI - Unsorted Block Images

 close(fd);

-Note, the /sys/class/ubi/ubiX_X/corrupted sysfs file reflects the "corrupted" state of the volume: it contains ASCII "0\n" if the volume is OK and is not corrupted and "1\n" if it is corrupted (because volume update had started but not finished.
+Note, the /sys/class/ubi/ubiX_X/corrupted sysfs file reflects the "corrupted" state of the volume: it contains ASCII "0\n" if the volume is OK and "1\n" if it is corrupted (i.e. if a volume update was started but was not completed).

-Atomic LEB change operation
+Atomic LEB change

-UBI also has an atomic LEB change operation which means that the contents of the LEB stays unchanged if the operation gets interrupted.
-In other words, the result of the operation is that the LEB either has the old contents or the new contents.
+The atomic LEB change operation changes the contents of an LEB atomically, so that the old contents are preserved should the operation be interrupted.
+In other words, the LEB will always contain either the old contents or the new contents.
+This functionality is available via the ubi_leb_change() kernel API call.

 struct ubi_leb_change_req req;